Glassboro–Camden Line: Funding

 In July 2012, NJT received $2.6 million in federal funding to advance the project.

 In July 2014, the Federal Transit Administration said it would not proceed with a required environmental study because no owner or operator had been identified.
 While the Delaware River Port Authority (DRPA) was overseeing the $8.1 million environmental study, the agency had not agreed to build or run the line.
 NJT agreed to fund the study, but had also not committed to building or running the line.
 In August 2024, NJ Transit became the "agency of record" for the project.

 As New Jersey raised its gas taxes in 2016, the line was targeted to receive funding for construction.
-Any possible advancement of the project is unlikely to take place until after 2025 according to the vice chairman of DRPA.
+Any advancement of the project is unlikely to take place until after 2025 according to the vice chairman of DRPA.

 When the environmental report was released in February 2021, it was announced that the South Jersey Transportation Authority would be contributing $200 million to the project.
 This funding will cover preliminary engineering and design, project management, and professional services for the pre-construction phase of the light rail line.